Ghosty920/NotARat/README.md

 PS: It isn't tested on Pizza Client but may works.
 It shouldn't work with mods like NoSession.
 Also I do not plan on adding a password stealer or anything related to stealing important private data, that was never my plan.

-## Yes A Rat
-In the Releases, I also put a YesARat file.
-This file is exactly the same code as NotARat but without using Reflection.

-So if you want to test it in a rat detector, it'll be detected, even tho it's "exactly" the same thing (if we do not consider the "anti-flags")

 ## All Websites this was tested on
 - [Ratter Scanner](https://ratterscanner.com/) (now flags until 1.3.0)